Uh oh! Burst pipe?

 Fresh Air is Key

-The best defence against mould and mildew is a good dose of ventilation.
-Whenever possible, open windows and doors to create cross-ventilation and let fresh air chase away any lingering dampness.
+One of the best ways to fight mould and mildew is through proper ventilation.
+Whenever you can, open windows and doors to create a breeze, letting fresh air sweep away any dampness lingering around.

-Dehumidifiers can also be a handy tool, especially in humid climates.
-These clever appliances suck up excess moisture from the air, making it a less friendly environment for mould and mildew to grow.
-(In a nutshell, they work by drawing in moist air, condensing the water vapour into a collection tank, and then releasing the drier air back into the room.)
+Dehumidifiers are also quite useful, especially in humid climates.
+These nifty devices pull excess moisture from the air, making your home less inviting for mould and mildew.
+Essentially, they draw in damp air, condense the water into a tank, and release drier air back into the room.

 Cleaning and Disinfecting Affected Areas